 “The Grammarian Singers has recreated an experience we had when singing in Madrigal Group as students: a place to belong to, a place to make great music.
 It is a thing to be proud of, to balance life with.
 It is enormously good fun”, she said.

-Dr Muñoz said over the next twelve months, the Grammarian Singers intended to expand their musical repertoire, exploring more complex music in genres of classical music, popular tunes, musical theatre, jazz and sacred works.
+Dr Muñoz said the Grammarian Singers intended to expand their musical repertoire, exploring more complex music in genres of classical music, popular tunes, musical theatre, jazz and sacred works.
 The group would also take on new assignments.

 “As one of our goals is to engage in community service, we will begin singing for charity organisation events.
-I also intend for the group to record its repertoire during 2020”.
+I also intend for the group to record its repertoire”.

 Anita said the group was constantly evolving to improve the experience of its members.